Antenna Coding Empowered by Pixel Antennas: Performance Evaluation

 We consider a propagation environment with rich scattering, which has a 2-D uniform power angular spectrum\footnote{Herein we consider 2-D uniform power angular spectrum for illustration.
 It should be noted that other power angular spectrum also applies.}, i.e. uniform over the azimuth angle on the XOY plane, with equally likely polarization.
 We set the angular resolution as $\Delta\phi=5\lyxmathsym{\textdegree}$ and thus we have $K=72$ sampled angles.
 For the SISO pixel antenna system, we assume that the transmit antenna is fixed with an ideal isotropic radiation pattern and the receive antenna uses a pixel antenna.
 For the MIMO pixel antenna system, both transmit and receive antennas use pixel antennas.

 We consider two examples of pixel antennas operating at 2.4 GHz where the wavelength is $\lambda=125$ mm.
-The two pixel antennas are designed based on discretizing the radiating surface of conventional microstrip patch antennas\footnote{Herein we consider the pixelated microstrip patch antenna for illustration.
+The two pixel antennas are designed based on discretizing the radiating patch surface of conventional microstrip patch antennas\footnote{Herein we consider the pixelated microstrip patch antenna for illustration.
 However, it should be noted that pixel antenna is general and can be designed based on discretizing the continuous radiating surface of different types of antennas such as monopole antenna, not restricted to microstrip patch antenna.} into a grid of pixels, but having different physical apertures, $0.25\lambda\times0.25\lambda$ and $0.5\lambda\times0.5\lambda$.
-The geometry and dimension for the two pixel antennas are illustrated in Fig. \ref{fig:pixel antenna}.
-For both pixel antennas, there are in total 40 ports, including 1 antenna port and $Q=39$ pixel ports, and the pixel size is $5\textrm{mm}\times5\textrm{mm}$ and $11\textrm{mm}\times11\textrm{mm}$, respectively.
-The pixels and ground plane are printed on a 1.524-mm thick Rogers 4003C substrate with a permittivity of 3.55 and a loss tangent of 0.0027.
+The geometry and dimension for the two pixel antennas are illustrated in Fig. \ref{fig:pixel antenna} and summarized in Table \ref{tab:Geometry-and-Dimensions}.
+For both pixel antennas, there are in total 40 ports, including 1 antenna port and $Q=39$ pixel ports, and 5$\times$5 pixels with pixel size being $5\textrm{mm}\times5\textrm{mm}$ and $11\textrm{mm}\times11\textrm{mm}$, respectively.
+The pixelized patch and ground plane are printed on the Rogers 4003C substrate, where the thickness is 1.524 mm, the permittivity is 3.55, and the loss tangent is 0.0027.
 We use CST studio suite, a full-wave EM solver, to simulate the $(Q+1)$-port circuit network of pixel antennas to achieve the impedance matrix $\mathbf{Z}\in\mathbb{C}^{(Q+1)\times(Q+1)}$ as well as the open-circuit radiation pattern matrix $\mathbf{E}_{\textrm{oc}}\in\mathbb{C}^{2K\times(Q+1)}$.

 The singular values $s_{i}$ $\forall i$ (sorted in descending order) of the open-circuit radiation pattern matrix $\mathbf{E}_{\textrm{oc}}$ for pixel antennas with different physical apertures are shown in Fig. \ref{fig:CDF}.
 From Fig. \ref{fig:CDF}, we can observe that the majority of the singular values are almost zero.
 For example, more than half of the singular values are smaller than 0.1.
 Recall that the singular value $s_{i}$ reflects the ability to radiate for the $i$th orthogonal radiation pattern, i.e. $s_{i}^{2}$ characterizes how much the power of the $i$th orthogonal radiation pattern is in the total radiated power.
 Thus, a small value of $s_{i}^{2}$ implies that the $i$th orthogonal radiation pattern makes negligible contribution to the total radiation pattern of the pixel antennas.
 As a result, to identify the EADoF of the pixel antennas $R=\textrm{rank}\left(\mathbf{E}_{\textrm{oc}}\right)$, i.e. how many orthogonal radiation patterns the pixel antennas can generate, we consider the cumulative distribution function of $s_{i}^{2}$, defined as